omartinez182/NFT-Captioning-and-Topic-Analysis/README.md

 ```
 The output will be 2 HTML files with the interactive plots for the topic clusters, and the bar plots for the most popular topics.
 You can directly use your browser to open these files.

+Here's an example of how to execute all of the scripts using Google [Colab](https://colab.research.google.com/drive/1wXlb6_uBGo7Yo-d3V4NNHplxI0alY5TC?usp=sharing).

 ## Modeling Details

 For modeling, we tested two different approaches, one that uses a classic statistical/machine learning approach (LDA) and another one that leverages deep learning (BERT).
 The details of each approach are as follows: